Christina, Queen of Sweden: Regency

-After the king died on 6 November 1632 on the battlefield, Maria Eleonora returned to Sweden with the embalmed body of her husband.
+After the king died on the battlefield on 6 November 1632, Maria Eleonora returned to Sweden with the embalmed body of her husband.
 The 7-year-old Queen Christina came in solemn procession to Nyköping to receive her mother.
 Maria Eleonora declared that the burial should not take place during her lifetime - she often spoke of shortening her life - or at least should be postponed as long as possible.
-She also demanded that the coffin be kept open, and went to see it regularly, patting it and taking no notice of the putrefaction.
+She also demanded that the coffin be kept open and went to see it regularly, patting it and taking no notice of the putrefaction.
 They tried to persuade Maria not to visit the corpse so often.
 Axel Oxenstierna managed to have the corpse interred in Riddarholmen Church on 22 June 1634, but had to post guards after she tried to dig it up.
-The grief suggests mental instability.